 A group of elderly ramblers passed by our front door on the way to their hearth, 2017

-Two speakers are breathing in the gallery.
-They alternate between playing loud, celebratory music that the Chengdu park-goers are dancing or exercising to and an almost-too-quiet, ambient "park-tone".
+A pair of speakers are breathing in the gallery.
+They alternate between playing field recordings of the loud, celebratory music that the Chengdu park-goers are dancing or exercising to and an almost-too-quiet, ambient "park-tone."
 Wall-text, installed low, has been taken, unedited from my phone's Notes app.
 One entry describing a Sichuan soundscape, runs the length of a sixty-four foot long wall.

-A group of elderly ramblers... explores rhythm in a musical, embodied, and poetic sense.
-What are the possibilities and strong symptoms when tourist rhythm and local rhythm fall into, or out of, sync?
-This body of work begins in—and meanders from—the Sichuan province capital of Chengdu, China, where I spent five weeks as a totally alienated and bewildered visitor.
-The few places where I got closest to finding peace were the public parks where I drank tea or listened to the music for the theatrically-costumed weekend performers, the gentle waltzers, the sweaty exercisers, and the proud patriots.
+Elderly ramblers... explores rhythm in a musical, embodied, and poetic sense.
+What's lost and what's gained when the rhythms of a tourist and a place fall into, or out of sync?
+This body of work begins in—and meanders from—the Sichuan province capital of Chengdu, China, where I spent five weeks as a visitor, totally alienated and bewildered.
+The only places I got closest to finding peace were the public parks where I sipped tea or listened to the music playing for the theatrically-costumed weekend performers, the gentle waltzers, the sweaty exercisers, the proud patriots.

-First exhibited in Who Gets to Look, a two–person exhibition with Sable Elyse Smith and curated by Virginia Arce at the University of California, Irvine's University Art Gallery in January, '17.
+First exhibited in Who Gets to Look, a two–person exhibition curated by Virginia Arce at the University of California, Irvine's University Art Gallery in January, '17 and then in another two-person self-initiated show with Stef Halmos in Downtown LA the following year.
 Project support via the School of the Museum of Fine Arts, Boston's traveling fellows program.
-Graphic identity typography by Armin Roth.
+Custom typography by Armin Roth.